moorepants/dissertation/davisbicycle.rst

      - :math:`12 \frac{\textrm{deg}}{\textrm{s}}`
      - 30 hz

-The steer angle is easy to measure with either some form of write recorder, potentiometer or encoder and has been accurately measured on many bicycle and motorcycle systems since the early 50's.
-[Dohring1953]_.
-The same goes for the yaw, roll, pitch and steer rates, which are typically measured directly with rate gyros, which have also been available for the later half of the 20th century.
+The yaw, roll, pitch and steer rates, are typically measured directly with rate gyros, which have been available for the later half of the 20th century.
 The direct measurement of angular accelerations has yet to mature [Ovaska1998]_, so numerical differentiation and filtering of the angular rates is often used.
 The angular accelerations can also be computed if the acceleration and location of multiple points are measured with accelerometers.
 Most all experimental work with bicycles and motorcycles provide good examples of employing these type of kinematic sensors.

 On the other hand, the roll angle is typically the most difficult kinematic measurement due to the fact that both the bicycle translates with respect to